 11 Things You Might Not Know About Anderson Cooper

-CNN anchor Anderson Cooper has lived a pretty extraordinary life—and he's only just turning 50 years old today.
+CNN anchor Anderson Cooper has lived a pretty extraordinary life.
 Check out some revealing information about Cooper’s modeling past, his run-ins with Charlie Chaplin, and how he nearly wound up with the CIA.

 1. HE PARTIED WITH CHARLIE CHAPLIN.

 Born in New York in 1967 to actor Wyatt Cooper and heiress Gloria Vanderbilt, Cooper was exposed from an early age to a very unique social circle.
 His parents held parties where they invited the likes of Charlie Chaplin, Lillian Gish, and George Plimpton.
 Cooper’s father once said that everyone treated Anderson and his older brother, Carter, like adults.
 “No child should ever be called little,” Wyatt told New York Magazine in 2005.
 “They were always treated like potential adults.”

 Famed photographer Diane Arbus once convinced Vanderbilt to allow her to photograph a sleeping Cooper for a spread in Harper’s Bazaar magazine.
 After some reluctance, Vanderbilt allowed the photo to be published; it’s since become one of Arbus’s most recognizable photographs and has been displayed at the Metropolitan Museum of Art.

 3. AS A CHILD, HE THOUGHT PEOPLE COULD TURN TO STONE.

 As is the case with many children, young Cooper could take information and process it literally.
 When his father showed him a statue that was erected in honor of ancestor Cornelius Vanderbilt, Cooper admitted he thought dying meant that your body would turn to stone.

 4. HE BECAME A MODEL AT AGE 10.